10 minsPublished on 3/29/2023

 Self-custody wallets are classified into different types depending on the device on which they store your private keys.

-Mobile wallet
+Mobile wallets

 Mobile wallets, as the name suggests, are self-custody crypto wallet applications that enable you to send and receive crypto assets using a smartphone.
-You can find some popular mobile wallets like MetaMask, Trust Wallet, and Argent in your app store.
+You can find some popular mobile wallets like MetaMask, Trust Wallet, and Exodus in your app store.

-Hardware wallet
+Hardware wallets

 A web-based or mobile wallet, also called a “hot” wallet, is always connected to the internet.
 This unfortunately gives hackers the opportunity to steal your funds.

 This is where hardware wallets, or “cold” wallets, come in.
-Hardware wallets are hardware devices that keep your private keys offline at all times.
+Hardware wallets like Ledger are hardware devices that keep your private keys offline at all times.
 Since they connect directly to the internet, they’re used with another device like a PC to make a transaction and display your balance.

 Here’s what the typical transaction process on a hardware wallet looks like: